 research

-The Most Important Part of Your NIH Proposal: The Specific Aims Page
+The Most Important Part of Your Application: The Specific Aims Page

 The most important part of a medical research application is the Specific Aims page.
 The reviewers have to understand, appreciate, and be convinced of your idea by the time they finish reading this one page.
 It is where you provide the summary of your entire project in persuasive terms that convince the reviewer that you are the right choice to advance the science in your field.
 On this single page you will immediately establish the problem, both in terms of health and science, and demonstrate how you will bridge the gap of what is missing in the field.
 The following are the key questions that must be answered on this page: